 Overall, Wit’s End is slightly less “smart” oriented than Trivial Pursuit and slightly more “fun” oriented.

 Trying to guess a hidden word or words is the point of these games.
 One of the players is trying to “show” the word to other players, by pantomime, drawing, explaining, singing, etc. and other(s) is/are trying to guess it.

-This is not a competitive game in a way that there will be a winner at the end.
-But it’s an immensely fun casual game for groups (a bit of alcohol and mixed-gender only spices things up) when making a fool out of yourself has never been so much fun.
+This is not a competitive game in the way that there will be a winner at the end.
+But it’s an immensely fun casual game for groups (a few drinks and mixed gender only spices things up).
+Making a fool out of yourself has never been so much fun.

 Players: 4-10 (ideally you want an even number of players so that they can be split into pairs)

 Luck factor: low

 Players are split into teams of two.
 Each turn, a team has a limited amount of time available (a timer is included).
 During that time, they draw cards one by one, until the timer runs out.

 On a card, there is a word or a phrase they must describe to their partner, who must guess it.
 The trick is, that on the cards, there are also five more “taboo” words, which the explaining player is not allowed to use.
 Of course, these words are usually the ones that describe the first word with the most relevance and ease.

 If the word is guessed correctly, the active team receives a point and draws another card.
 On the other side, inactive teams are policing the action – making sure that no taboo words are used and that the describing player does not make any illegal gestures.